tidyverse/tibble/revdep/README.md

 ```
 checking tests ...
 ERROR
+  Running ‘testthat.R’ [10s/10s]
 Running the tests in ‘tests/testthat.R’ failed.
 Last 13 lines of output:
+                                               ^
+  tests/testthat/test-trunc-mat.R:5:3: style: Variable and function names should not be longer than 25 characters.
     print_arg_names_without_ellipsis <- setdiff(print_arg_names, "...")
     ^~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
   tests/testthat/test-trunc-mat.R:9:16: style: Variable and function names should not be longer than 25 characters.